Early Flood Warning System

 “Floods are the leading cause of natural-disaster losses in the United States.
 Although loss of life to floods during the past half-century has declined, in part because of improved warning systems, economic losses have continued to rise with increased urbanization in flood-hazard areas throughout the Nation (U.S. Geological Survey, 2006).”

-Board (TWDB) for the construction of an Early Flood Warning System on the Medina River.
-The USGS will creating a flood warning tool for the use of Bandera County Emergency Services.
-There will be an addition of some gages and high-intensity rainfall gages and then a hydraulic model will be developed to create a flood atlas and an interactive flood inundation map that has predictive properties.
+Board (TWDB) for the installation of an Early Flood Warning System on the Medina River.
+The USGS will be developing a flood warning tool set for use by Bandera County Emergency Services and the general public during rainfall events.
+There will be additional gauges and high-intensity rainfall gauges installed, from which a hydraulic model will be developed to create a flood atlas and an interactive flood inundation map that has predictive properties.

 Along with the grant funds provided by TWDB, contributions have also been made by Bandera County government, and the Economic Development Committee from the City of Bandera.

-The grant will be good for up to three years of funding, at which time a formal report will be submitted to the TWDB on the development and success of the Early Flood Warning System.
+The grant was awarded for a three year period of funding, at which time a formal report will be submitted to the TWDB on the development and success of the Early Flood Warning System.
 Within those three years BCRAGD will be hosting public meetings to discuss the development of the project and to give updates.
 The dates and times for the public meetings will be posted on the BCRAGD website.